m-delfino/influenzanet-setup-guide/README.md

 **Note**: We refer to each repository that forms a part of the Influenzanet platform with the term 'service'.
 Even though there is not a one to one correspondence between repositories and services, it helps make our explanation easier.

 First we take a look at the different parts of Influenzanet.
-Here, we use the term repository to specify a "Github repository" unless stated otherwise.
+Here, we use the term repository to specify a "GitHub repository" unless stated otherwise.

 ## Platform services